-Table 4 What you need to do: Notes to help you: the release of income from capital grants recognised in the year, under the accruals model.
+Table 4 What you need to do: Notes to help you: OfS, Research England, the ESFA or the Department for Education. recognised in the year under the performance model, and the release of income from capital grants recognised in the year, under the accruals model.
 2h.
 Total funding body grants You do not need to enter any data here.
 The formula in the cells will automatically calculate the total from data entered in rows 2a to 2g.
-Research grants and contracts You do not need to enter any data here.
+3. Research grants and contracts You do not need to enter any data here.
 This is a sub-heading.
 If you have not received research income satisfying the criteria set out in Annex A, please do not enter data in rows 3a to 3c.
 3a.
 UK sources You need to include research grants and contracts from UK sources.
 Year 2 data is automatically filled from data in Table 5 (row 4, columns 1j to 7).
 Approved providers will need to complete Year 2.
 3b.
 EU sources You need to include research grants and contracts from EU sources.
 Year 2 data is automatically filled from data in Table 5 (row 4, columns 8 to 11).
 Approved providers will need to complete Year 2.
 3c.
 Non-EU sources You need to include research grants and contracts from non-EU sources.
 Year 2 data is automatically filled from data in Table 5 (row 4, columns 12 to 14).
 Approved providers will need to complete Year 2.
 3d.
 Total research grants and contracts You do not need to enter any data here.
 The formula in the cells will automatically calculate the total from data entered in rows 3a to 3c.
 4. Other income You do not need to enter any data here.
 This is a sub-heading.
 4a.
 Other services rendered You do not need to enter any data here.
 This is a sub-heading.
 4ai.
-UK public sources You need to input all non-research UK public sources include: income from UK public sources for other services that you provide.
-This includes central government the supply of goods and consultancies
+UK public sources You need to input all non-research income from UK public sources for other UK public sources include:

-Table 4 What you need to do: Notes to help you: and activities supporting knowledge exchange. local authorities health and hospital authorities Research Councils Non-departmental public bodies (NDPBs), including the British Council Funding from local enterprise partnerships should be reported here, unless it relates to EU funding that has been routed through the local enterprise partnership.
+Table 4 What you need to do: Notes to help you: services that you provide.
+This includes the supply of goods and consultancies and activities supporting knowledge exchange. central government local authorities health and hospital authorities Research Councils Non-departmental public bodies (NDPBs), including the British Council Funding from local enterprise partnerships should be reported here, unless it relates to EU funding that has been routed through the local enterprise partnership.
 In this case, income should be reported in 4aii.
-Income received for the funding of posts in clinical and non-clinical academic departments should be returned in row 4c.
-4aii.
+Income received for the funding of posts in clinical and non-clinical academic departments should be returned in 4aii.
 EU sources You need to input all non-research income from EU sources for other services that you provide.
 This includes the supply of goods and consultancies.
 It should include relevant income from all government bodies operating in the EU, which includes the European Commission.
 European Social Fund grants are included in this category.
 Grants from ERASMUS+ (the EU programme for education, training, youth and sport) and similar grants should normally be returned under row 4d (Other EU grant income).
 4aiii.
-Other sources You need to enter all non-research income for services rendered to industrial and commercial companies and public corporations on this row that is not covered elsewhere (including UK income from non-public sources).
-This includes income from: non-public UK sources, such as income relating to consultancy or services provided to UK companies validation fees for courses, such as those run by other providers
+Other sources You need to enter all non-research income for services rendered to industrial and commercial companies and public corporations on this row that is not This includes income from: • non-public UK sources, such as income relating to consultancy or services provided to UK companies